Assignments and Rubrics

 To help students prepare their annotated bibliography, you may wish to book a York College Library information session.
 You may also wish to book a computer lab and use class time to guide students through the process of finding sources through the library databases.
-Note: some instructors choose to combine the annotated bibliography with the research proposal; others chose to separate them; the choice is yours to make.
+Note: some instructors choose to combine the annotated bibliography with the research proposal; others choose to separate them; either choice is appropriate.

 The research proposal, which may be done in conjunction with the annotated bibliography, is a short document in which students outline their research project and their proposed research question(s).
 Most instructors spend substantial class time helping students define their topic sufficiently narrowly so that it can be effectively researched during the semester.
 Additional time may also need to be spent on composing and refining the research question(s).

 These sample assignments may be modified as needed for your section of Writing 300: